 This dip is an American classic, and most recipes are quite similar.
 I can't seem to definitively find where this dip originated (I'm always curious...
 I think it may be from Frank's, actually), but I am pretty sure you'll love my version.

 This dip uses Frank's Red Hot Sauce and Hidden Valley Ranch dressing.

-- Serve warm with veggies, tortilla chips, and/or baguette slices.
+Serve buffalo chicken dip warm with veggies, tortilla chips, crackers, and/or baguette slices.

 Recipe notes & tips:

 - I used a sharp cheddar and grated it myself.
 You could try something else like a spicy Tex-Mex cheese blend or Colby-Jack cheese if you're feeling adventurous.

 - You can skip the microwave cheese softening step if you take the cream cheese out of the fridge and let it soften for an hour+.

 - This dip isn't crazy spicy or anything, but you can definitely adjust the hot sauce quantity to your tastes.
 I used Frank's Original Hot Sauce (be aware that some of their products are way spicier than that one).